 - Focus on the issues at hand.
 Explain what you plan to learn from attending and how this will benefit your research, field, and/or patients.
 Review the IASP Congress schedule and make a list of the sessions that will help you advance your research or field, or improve patient treatment.

 - Call attention to quality.
-As the premier global meeting on pain, IASP 2020 World Congress on Pain provides access to the latest science and best practices in pain treatment.
+As the premier global meeting on pain, the IASP 2021 World Congress provides access to the latest science and best practices in pain treatment.
 Attending Congress is much more cost-effective and time-efficient than participating in multiple seminars or webinars because you can get all of the information you need in one place at one time.

 - Build a networking list.
 IASP World Congress is an unmatched source for networking with pain professionals around the world.
 Make note of speakers, exhibitors, etc. with whom you would like to meet and discuss ideas and insights.